uwplse/magic/README.md

-If you build on any of the commands or tactics here and then publish a paper, please cite the [PUMPKIN PATCH](http://tlringer.github.io/pdf/pumpkinpaper.pdf) paper, since the interesting commands and tactics all build on the factoring component from that paper.
+If you build on any of the commands or tactics here and then publish a paper, please cite the [PUMPKIN PATCH](http://tlringer.github.io/pdf/pumpkinpaper.pdf) paper, since the interesting commands and tactics all build on components from that paper.

 # Building